TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet-aftermath/README.md

     ```
     ```diff
     - I decreased noise over time within my implementation, but to not decrease noise is necessary in this project so I removed it in my implementation
-    + I found out that decreasing noise also works
+    + I found out that decreasing noise also works.
+I had a bug in my implemetation, where I did not call the methods correctly: I called self.agents.reset_noise and self.agents[i].reset_noise instead of self.agents.reset_noise() and self.agents[i].reset_noise().
+This was the first main issue within my implementation.
     ```
     ```diff
     - I did not update the target networks at every steps, but this is necessary